devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Add Chunk to Group by Tracking ID

 Add Chunk to Group by Tracking ID  Route to add a chunk to a group by tracking id.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples